MistyCommunity/Documentation/src/content/misty-ii/robot/misty-backpack-for-arduino.md

 ### Input & Output

 You can use the digital pins on the Misty Backpack for Arduino for either input or output.
 These pins operate at 3.3v logic.
-With the exception of the difference in voltage, the pinout for the Misty microcontroller is the same as the pinout for the Arduino Uno.
-For more information about the function of each pin, see the Input and Output section of the documentation for the Arduino Uno.
+With the exception of the difference in voltage, the pinout for this board is the same as the pinout for the Arduino Uno.
+For more information about the function of each pin, see the [Input and Output section of the documentation for the Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3).

 ![Misty Backpack for Arduino Pinout Diagram](../../../../assets/images/backpack_for_arduino_web.jpg)